School of Business & Economics

 Written by Natasha Chapayil

-Laurier alumni and Chief Executive Officer of Eaux Vives Water Inc. (ESKA Waters), Jim Delsynder, visited Laurier and handed third year BBA students, their next big challenge.
+Laurier BBA alumnus and Chief Executive Officer of Eaux Vives Water Inc. (ESKA Waters), Jim Delsynder, visited Laurier and handed third-year BBA students their next big challenge.

-Through a brief interview, we learned a little more about Jim, his experiences and his values.
+Through a brief interview, we learned a little more about Delsynder, his experiences and his values.

-What are some of your previous experiences leading up to your position at Eau De Vives?
+What are some of your previous experiences leading up to your position at ESKA?

 What is your favorite aspect of your career?